SESYNC-ci/CSI-2015/Lessons/SQL/sql.md

 Connecting R to SQLite
 ----------------------
+One of the things that makes R powerful is that it's open source, so people can contribute new functions in the form of packages.
+Packages are collections of functions and related documentation (and sometimes data) that can be installed and loaded.

-RSQLite is a package that allows us to do that.
+RSQLite is a package that allows us to interact with a SQLite database in R.

 	install.packages("RSQLite")
 	library(RSQLite)